rixx/books.rixx.de/data/reviews/pierce-brown/red-rising/index.md

   text: More dystopian teenagers trying to kill one another.
 - book: aldous-huxley/brave-new-world
   text: More caste systems.
+- book: pierce-brown/golden-son
+  text: The next book in the series.
 review:
   date_read:
   - 2017-07-13